pingcap/docs/partitioned-table.md

 >
 > List COLUMNS partitioning is an experimental feature.
 It is not recommended that you use it in the production environment.

 List COLUMNS partitioning is a variant of List partitioning.
-You can use multiple columns as partition keys and use columns of the data types other than integer as partition columns.
-You can also use columns of the string, `DATE`, and `DATETIME` types.
+You can use multiple columns as partition keys.
+Besides the integer data type, you can also use the columns in the string, `DATE`, and `DATETIME` data types as partition columns.

 Suppose that you want to divide the store employees from the following 12 cities into 4 regions, as shown in the following table: